sudheerpal/Git_Branching_Merging/README.md

 # Summary --
 Assumption - we have two branches by default master and develop.
 Here develop is exact copy for master.
-In whole process we are never going to touch master branch 1- Login to bitbucket and go to your repo.
+In whole process we are never going to touch master branch.

+...1- Login to bitbucket and go to your repo.
-2- Create your own branch (for e.g **featureBranch**) from develop branch.
+...2- Create your own branch (for e.g **featureBranch**) from develop branch.
 This we need to do in bitbucket cloud platform.
 3- Now in our local we need to take a pull from develop branch.
 If you are not on developer branch then we can checkout any time to develop branch by-  **git checkout develop**.
 4- After pull is done, then we need to switch to our newly created branch by- **git checkout featureBranch**.
 5- Make your changes and then commit them.
 Use command like **git add .**  and **git commit -m 'commitMessage'**